-Pressure piles on China's LeEco as bank seeks to have assets frozen
+Pressure piles on China's LeEco as some assets frozen after bank complaint

 LeEco, which controls smartphone maker Coolpad and its core listed smart TV unit Leshi Internet Information and Technology Corp, has been battling huge financial pressure since Jia admitted last year the company had expanded too fast and was facing "big company disease".

-A LeEco spokesman said CMB's asset-freeze application concerned "financing loans related to LeEco's smartphone business", but added LeEco had enough collateral to cover the loan.
+A LeEco spokesman said the case concerned "financing loans related to LeEco's smartphone business", but added LeEco had enough collateral to cover the loan.

-"Our senior executives are currently in close communication with various financing units of CMB, and we hope to resolve the related debt issue very soon," he added.
-LeEco also hopes to raise further cash to help the firm "get back to normal", the spokesman said.
+"Our senior executives are currently in close communication with various financing units of CMB, and we hope to resolve the related debt issue very soon," he said.
+LeEco also hopes to raise further cash to help it "get back to normal", he added.

-In 2015, CMB agreed on a 10 billion yuan loan to LeEco, part of which was used to acquire a stake in Coolpad and was the biggest bank loan to LeEco at the time, financial magazine Caixin said on Monday, citing public information.
+In late 2015, CMB agreed a 10 billion yuan loan to LeEco, part of which was used to acquire a stake in Coolpad and was the biggest bank loan to LeEco at the time, financial magazine Caixin said on Monday, citing public information.

 Some other partners and suppliers are re-examining their exposure to the troubled group.